agda/agda/doc/user-manual/tools/generating-html.rst

 - converting paired ``<a class="Markup">`` tags into ``<pre class="agda-code">`` tags that wrap the complete Agda code block below
+- Output file extension as-is (i.e. `.lagda.md` becomes `.md`)

+This will affect all the files involved in one compilation, making pure Agda code files rendered without HTML footer/header as well.
+To use ``code`` with literate Agda files and ``all`` with pure Agda files, use ``--html-highlight=auto``, which means auto-detection.

 Options
 -------